aturner-epcc/cirrus-new-docs/docs/user-guide/gpu.md

 applications.

-The GPU cards on Cirrus do not support graphics rendering tasks; they are set to [compute cluster]{.title-ref} mode and so only support computational tasks.
+The GPU cards on Cirrus do not support graphics rendering tasks; they are set to <span class="title-ref">compute cluster</span> mode and so only support computational tasks.

 ## Hardware details